-Impairment of a fixed asset refers to an abrupt decrease of the (present) value of economic benefits that it can generate due to damage, obsolescence etc. Impairment is recognized by reducing the book value of the asset on balance sheet and recording impairment loss on income statement.
+Impairment of a fixed asset refers to an abrupt decrease in the economic benefits that an asset can generate due to damage, obsolescence etc. Impairment is recognized by reducing the book value of the asset in the balance sheet and recording impairment loss in the income statement.

 While depreciation is the systematic write-off of a fixed asset's total cost to income statement to satisfy the matching principle, impairment loss is a one-off adjustment necessitated by unexpected external or internal changes.

-Accounting standards require companies to evaluate whether any asset is impaired at the end of each reporting periods.
+Accounting standards require companies to evaluate whether a asset is impaired at the end of each financial year.
 Important indicators of impairment include physical damage, technological obsolescence, increase in interest rates, decrease in profitability, corporate restructuring, etc. Impairment tests are conducted to identify whether impairment loss is required to be recognized.

 Determination of impairment loss

-Recoverable amount is the value of economic benefits we can obtain from a fixed asset.
-Economic benefits are obtained either by selling the asset or by using the asset.
+Recoverable amount is the value of economic benefits we can obtain from an asset.
+Economic benefits are obtained either by selling the asset or by using the asset in operations.
 Hence, the recoverable amount equals the higher of fair value less costs to sell and value in use.

-Fair value less costs to sell is the current market value minus the costs that would be incurred in selling the assets such as commission, registration, etc.
+Fair value less costs to sell is the current market value minus the costs that would be incurred in selling the asset such as commission, registration, etc.

-Value in use is the present value of the future net cash flows expected to be derived from the continuing use of the asset.
+Value in use is the present value of future net cash flows expected to be derived from continuing use of an asset.

 Recognition of impairment loss

-If the carrying amount exceeds the recoverable amount, an impairment expense amounting to the difference is recognized in the period.
-If the carrying amount is less than the recoverable amount no impairment is recognized.
+If the carrying amount exceeds the recoverable amount, an impairment expense equal to the difference is recognized in the period.
+If the carrying amount is less than the recoverable amount, no impairment loss needs to be recognized.

 The basic rule is to recognize impairment if carrying amount exceeds the recoverable amount.

 First, we need to determine the carrying amount.
-The building has a cost of $2 million, useful life of 20 years and is used for 5 years so far.
-This means that accumulated depreciation is $2/20×5 or 0.5 million.
-Carrying amount is $2 million minus $0.5 million or $1.5 million.
+The building's cost is $2 million, useful life is 20 years and has been used for 5 years so far.
+This means that accumulated depreciation is $2/20×5 or 0.5 million and carrying amount is $1.5 million (i.e. $2 million minus $0.5 million).

 Second, we need to determine the recoverable amount.
 Recoverable amount is the higher of fair value less costs to sell and value in use.
 Fair value less costs to sell in this scenario is $1 million minus $0.05 million or $0.95 million.
 Value in use is the present value of future cash flows which amounts to $1.2 million.
 Recoverable amount is the higher of $0.95 million and $1.2 million.